Recovering Workers’ Compensation for Hand-Arm Vibration Syndrome

-If you are experiencing symptoms of HAVS, seek medical attention immediately and consult with an experienced Philadelphia workers’ compensation lawyer.
+If you are experiencing symptoms of HAVS, seek medical attention immediately and consult with an experienced workers’ compensation lawyer.
 You may be entitled to workers’ compensation benefits, including medical care and lost wages.
 It is important to file your claim within the designated time frame, so you do not lose your eligibility to receive benefits.

 How Employers Can Minimize Risk

 Once HAVS develops, the damage is irreversible.
 Therefore, it is important for employers to take proper safety precautions to prevent the damage from occurring in the first place.
 The Occupational Safety and Health Administration (OSHA) recommends that employers minimize the risk of workers developing HAVS by implementing proper engineering controls and work practices.

 Engineering Controls: Vibration isolators or damping techniques can be utilized for vibration reduction.
 Vibration isolation mounts can absorb vibration energy and protect objects from affecting one another, thereby reducing the transmission of harmful vibrations to workers.
 Damping materials such as felts, liquid mastics, and elastomeric damping sheets may be effective for controlling the vibrating panels of machine housings and guards.
 What materials to use will be determined by the following:

 - Weight and size of the machine

 Work Practices: Machines should be properly maintained so that they do not give off excessive vibrations.
 Workers should be instructed to alternate tasks between those involving vibrating and nonvibrating tools so their continuous exposure to vibrating tools is minimized.
 Employees should also be encouraged to take 10 to 15-minute breaks every hour.
 Finally, employees should be properly trained on the hazards of vibrating tools, including the following:

 - Signs and symptoms of HAVS